Ralph Vaughn Jackson

 Robert Stanton

-Robert was born at Preston, New London, CT, on 20 February 1714.
-He was the son of John Stanton Jr and Mary Starkweather.
-He married Mary Lester in 1741.
-Robert died in 1800.
+Robert was born at Preston, New London, CT, on 20 February 1714.1 He was the son of John Stanton Jr and Mary Starkweather.
+He married Mary Lester at Preston, CT, on 4 November 1741.1 Robert died on 10 March 1800.1

 He resided at Preston, New London, CT.